Yingkou Liaoning, China Travel Guide

 Some buildings that once housed former foreign consulates (e.g., Japanese, British) from the treaty port era might still exist, though often repurposed.
 These constructions offer architectural interest and historical context.

 This large urban park in the city center is a popular space for leisure.
-Locals use it for exercise, morning tai chi, evening dances, and social gatherings.
+Locals use it for exercise, morning tai chi, evening dances, and social events.
 It comprises green spaces, walking paths, and often small ponds or rockeries.

 Located north of Yingkou, this important wetland reserve serves as a habitat for migratory birds and boasts unique ecosystems.
 Specific planning may be needed for a visit, and tourist access points can be limited.
 It is a recommended site for serious birdwatchers.